boospooky/microscope-movie-analysis/README.md

-# Jupyter notebooks used for image analysis
+# Jupyter notebooks for different experiments are kept on different branches of this repo